wodeni/Animate-plus-plus/docs/final-report/tutorial.md

 	```
 ### 7. Path
 - In SVG, path is called using `<path>`.
-	Path, which essentially is a bezier curve, is the most complicated shape among all SVG basic shapes, but it is what makes SVG charming.
-There can be a large number of types of input bezier curve and they end up to be all valid.
-Due to the large number of samples covered, we will not enumerate all of them in the following.
-Our parser has covered most of the valid bezier curves.
-Any valid form of bezier curve can be taken as a string input to our constructor.
+	Path is the fundamental building block to compose complicated shape among all SVG basic shapes, but it is what makes SVG powerful.
+There can be a large number of types of input paths and they end up to be all valid.
+Due to the large number of samples covered, we will not enumerate all of them in the following text (see our complete documentation for details).
+Our parser has covered most of the valid curve commands.
+Any valid curve command can be taken as a string input to our constructor.
 - An example shown in below as:
 	`<path d="M20,230 Q40,205 50,230 T90,230"/>`
-	Our c++ initialization is:
+	Our c++ initialization can be:
 	```cpp
 	string d="M20,230 Q40,205 50,230 T90,230";
 	Path p(d);
 	```
-- There are some more useful functions to edit our path.
+- There are some more useful functions that can be used to build a `Path` object.

 ##### moveTo()
 - move the path to a certain position without drawing.
 - Taking three parameters in sequence.